eic/epic-prod/docs/RECO/22.11.2/index.md

                 45to135deg , Sub-directory or File Count:46
             10GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:72
-                3to50deg , Sub-directory or File Count:82
-                45to135deg , Sub-directory or File Count:94
             1GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:42
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:44
-                45to135deg , Sub-directory or File Count:44
             20GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:182
-                3to50deg , Sub-directory or File Count:154
-                45to135deg , Sub-directory or File Count:172
             2GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:42
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:44
             500MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:44
-                3to50deg , Sub-directory or File Count:46
-                45to135deg , Sub-directory or File Count:46
             5GeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:60
-                3to50deg , Sub-directory or File Count:48
-                45to135deg , Sub-directory or File Count:56
 epic_brycecanyon , Sub-directory or File Count:2
     DIS , Sub-directory or File Count:2
         CC , Sub-directory or File Count:3